dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 --------

 Before installing the dbt Cloud CLI, make sure you have Python installed and your virtual environment venv or pyenv .
-If you already have a Python environment configured, you can skip to the [python -m pip installation step](#install-dbt-cloud-cli-in-pip).
+If you already have a Python environment configured, you can skip to the [pip installation step](#install-dbt-cloud-cli-in-pip).

 ### Install a virtual environment